simonbukin/fateseal/README.md

 Then you just need to navigate to `localhost:3000` and the app is available to use.

+## Current Pipeline

+1. Download bulk data dump from Scryfall ('All Cards', around 2GB)
+2. Move into the `processing` directory
+3. Run `bun process.ts`
+4. Move the `processed.json` file into the `public` directory
+5. Delete the `cards.json` file, and rename the `processed.json` file to `cards.json`

 ## Data processing with bun

-I previously used jq for quick data processing, but switched over to a script using Bun for better readability.
+I previously used `jq` for quick data processing, but switched over to a script using Bun for better readability.
 It takes a little longer, but is much easier to maintain.
 Currently, the 2GB bulk data dump gets converted down into a 20MB JSON.

 ## jq for data processing (old)